Tinkerforge/doc/en/source/Primer.rst

 A general description of the programming interface can be found :ref:`here <programming_interface>`.
 An overview of the API bindings for each programming language is given :ref:`here <api_bindings>`.
-The API of each product can be found on each product document page.
-Additional there can be found programming examples for the product in any supported programming language.
+The API of each product, including examples in any supported programming language, can be found on each product document page.

 These Tutorials are an introduction to the usage of Bricks and Bricklets: